 Use this option if the time stamps are stored in a single attribute field.
 In this case, the feature exists at an instant in time.

-Setting the end time field value is also useful if the time steps in your data are irregularly spaced.
+Setting the end time field value is also useful if the time steps in the data are irregularly spaced.
 Learn more about irregularly spaced data.

-- By default, the time extent of the data will be calculated as soon as you select a field.
-If the data is large, it is possible that only a sampling of the data will be used to determine the time extent.
-In this case, you will see a warning icon next to the Calculate button.
-Hover over the icon to read the message about the situation.
-If you want to calculate the full time extent using all the rows in the table, click Calculate.
-Alternatively, you can manually enter the time extent for the layer.
+- For the Time Extentproperty, by default, the time extent of the data is calculated as soon as you select a field.
+If the data is large, it is possible that only a sampling of the data is used to determine the time extent.
+In this case, a warning icon appears next to the Calculate button.
+Hover over the warning icon to read the message about the situation.
+To calculate the full time extent using all the rows in the table, click Calculate.
+Alternatively, manually enter the time extent for the layer.